If you’re living with disability, getting the right support at the right time is important, no matter what age.

 There are people younger than 65 that currently access aged care services for a variety of reasons.
 If you or someone you care for is in this situation and would like to explore alternative options for accommodation and support the NDIA or AFA can assist you.

 If you are an NDIS participant, contact your MyNDIS contact, planner or support coordinator to discuss your home and living goals.

 If you are not an NDIS participant, you can contact AFA on 1800 771 663.

 After you turn 65, the options available to you depend on your situation.

 - If you started receiving NDIS services before turning 65, you can continue to receive services through them once you cross 65.

 - If you were over 65 years of age when the NDIS was rolled out in your area, you may have been accepted into the Continuity of Support (CoS) Programme.
-If so, you can read through the CoS Client Handbook for more information.

 - If you are beginning to look for disability services and support, you can apply for an assessment through My Aged Care.
 Your assessment will identify what government-funded services you may be eligible for.